 The bracketed portion of the Equation is implemented Gentpro to estimate hourly temporal allocation factors, which are output as temporal profiles to convert annual, monthly, or daily livestock ammonia inventories to hourly emissions for every county in the modeling domain.
 Gentpro can output hour-of-month and hour-of-year temporal profiles that can be input to the Temporal.
-The recommended application of the AGNH3 profiles is to convert monthly inventories to hourly emissions.
+The recommended application of the BASH_NH3 and RC_NH3 profile methods are to convert monthly agricultural ammonia inventories to hourly emissions.